mxagar/airbnb_data_analysis/Blog_Post.md

 - The features that are irrelevant for modelling and inference have been dropped (e.g., URLs and scrapping information).
 - From fields that contain medium length texts (e.g., description), only the language has been identified with [spaCy](https://spacy.io/universe/project/spacy-langdetect).
 The rest of the text fields have been encoded as categorical features.

 One of my first actions with the price was to divide it by the number of maximum accommodates to make it unitary, i.e., USD per person.
 However, the models underperform.
-Additionally, both variables don't need to have a linear relationship: maybe the accommodates value considers the places in the sofa bed, and the price does not increase if they are used, or not relative to the prior unitary price.
+Additionally, both variables don't need to have a linear relationship: maybe the accommodates value considers the places in the sofa bed, and the price does not increase if they are used, or not relative to the base unitary price.

 As far as the **data cleaning** is considered, only entries that have price (target for Question 1) and review values have been taken.
 In case of more than 30% of missing values in a feature, that feature has been dropped.
 In other cases, the missing values have been filled (i.e., imputed) with either the median or the mode.